PabloProgramming/hospitalApp/README.md

 Maven or Gradle: A build automation tool for managing dependencies and building the project.
 Database: A relational database like MySQL, PostgreSQL, or H2 (for testing).
 Setup

 Clone the Repository:
 Bash
 git clone https://github.com/your-username/hospital-appointment-backend.git
-Use code with caution.

 Database Configuration:
 Create a database with the specified name and credentials in your database management system.
 Update the database connection details in the application.properties file.

 Build the Project:
 Use Maven or Gradle to build the project.
 For example, with Maven:
 Bash
 mvn clean install
-Use code with caution.

 Run the Application:
 Start the Spring Boot application using Maven or Gradle.
 For example, with Maven:
 Bash
 mvn spring-boot:run
-Use code with caution.

 API Endpoints